Distortion of Interference Fringes and the Resulting Vortex Production of Merging Bose-Einstein Condensates: Distortion of fringes in two interfering condensates

-In this set of simulations, the initial state is prepared as before for a range of $N$.
-However, the trap remains present during the dynamical process, as depicted in Fig.\ref{Chap3_Fig}(b), so that the two components are accelerated towards one another.
-For low-density condensates, the system behaves, at least over one period of the longitudinal trap, like an ideal Bose gas.
-Since $\omega_{\perp}=\omega_{\perp, 0}$ and $\omega_{\parallel}=\omega_{\parallel,0}$, the initial state is a superposition of two coherent states of the oscillator potential, so that
+In this set of simulations, the initial state is prepared as before for a range of value of $N$.
+However, the trap remains present during the dynamical evolution, as depicted in Fig.\ref{Fig1}(b), so that the two clouds are accelerated towards one another.
+For low-density condensates at a large displacement, the system behaves, at least over one period of the longitudinal trap, like an ideal Bose gas.
+Since we keep the trap frequencies unchanged, the initial state is a superposition of two coherent states of the oscillator potential, so that